kbroman/qtl/inst/README.txt

 INSTALLATION OF R AND R/QTL (MacOS version 10.5 and above)

-  1. Download the file R-2.11.0.pkg and double-click it to create a "drive" with a name like "R-2.11.0".
-Double-click on the file R.mkpg and follow the instructions.
+  1. Download the file R-2.11.0.pkg, double-click it, and follow the instructions.

   2. To install R/qtl, the simplest approach is to start R and type